 Research your keywords, write compelling copy that contains those keywords, keep those words as short as you can, and edit.

 Design is how you make the words look as good as they sound.
-That means cutting the copy down until it’s naked and wrapping that nakedness in empty space so your message slaps your customers in the face from the middle of a spacious room.
+That means cutting the copy down until it’s naked and wrapping that nakedness in empty space (whitespace).

 Ditching clutter draws attention to your value like a key piece of furniture in a spacious Scandinavian apartment.
 It’s art + psychology + SEO + fashion: sh***y websites aren’t taken seriously.